How to sign up for Parler

 How to get a Parler social networking account

-If you’re keen to see what the fuss surrounding the website is about, here is how to create an account.
+If you’re keen to see the fuss surrounding the website, here is how to join Parler:

 To join Parler, you need to join via the website.
-The “create new account” button is positioned on the right on the page.
+The “create new account” button is positioned on the right of the page.
 Click on this button to start the process.

-Users can now select which accounts they would like to follow, including publications, organizations, and influencers—these can include politicians and pundits.
+Users can now select which accounts they would like to follow, including publications, organizations, and influencers, including politicians and pundits.
 Once selections are made, Parler users go to the home screen.

 From the home screen, users can see content associated with hashtags and send and receive messages.

 There you have it; you’ve now signed up for Parler – simple, right?

 If you are having issues with the iOS or Android app, the first step is to update your device’s operating system.
 This often quickly resolves the issue.

 If problems continue, there are other steps you can take to try and fix why you can’t sign up for Parler:

 - First, try restarting the app.
 Close it and open it again to see if this fixes the problem.